victorqribeiro/scrap/README.md

 ## How it works

 The script rolls the page (friends, groups... page that has a list of people with pictures) until the end, getting the name and profile picture address of everyone; then dumps as JSON file - ```{"name": "picture address"}```.

+## About

+I have a similar script that scrapes Instagram for pictures, I,ll upload it later.